DSpace/DSpace/dspace/docs/CASAuthentication.md

    with a URL path of "/api/authn/cas" in `org.dspace.app.rest.security.WebSecurityConfiguration`) and the "redirectUrl" is the URL the browser should be redirected to when authentication is complete.
-The "service" and "redirectURl" are full URLs, with the "host" portion being the DSpace server URL.
+The "service" and "redirectUrl" parameters are full URLs, with the "host" portion being the DSpace server URL.

    **Note:** For the DSpace backend application, the path of the "redirectUrl" should be "/server/login.html" to ensure that the temporary